Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Interleavings of barcodes and the bottleneck distance

-The definition of interleavings of $\RCat$-indexed diagrams was introduced in \cite{chazal2009proximity}, building on ideas in \cite{cohen2007stability}, and was first stated in categorical language in \cite{Bubenik2014Categorification}.
+\paragraph{Interleavings of $\RCat$-indexed diagrams} The definition of interleavings of $\RCat$-indexed diagrams was introduced in \cite{chazal2009proximity}, building on ideas in \cite{cohen2007stability}, and was first stated in categorical language in \cite{Bubenik2014Categorification}.
 Though interleavings over more general indexing categories can be defined and are also of interest in TDA \cite{lesnick2015theory,Bubenik2015Generalized,de2016categorified,curry2014sheaves}, we focus here on the $\RCat$-indexed case.
+We use the definitions and notation introduced in \cref{Sec:Characterization}.